danlliu/webapp/webapp/api_v1/api.md

       username: String,
       image: String,
       about: String,
+      friendsSince: String
     },
     ...
   ]
 }
 ```
+- `friendsSince` is the time when the current user and the specified user became friends.
+If the two users are not friends, this field is the empty string `''`.

 `GET /api/v1/users/<username>/`
 - Returns the profile of a specific user.